 The name Anstrex has a pretty cool meaning.
 It comes from a combination of the first two letters of the words “analyse,” “strategise,” and “execute.”
 With a creative name like that, you may imagine how its developers have built a brilliant tool to help you get ahead of competitors.

 Essentially, Anstrex allows you to view ad networks using a simple user interface that no beginner would have trouble understanding.
 But what makes this PPC spy tool stand out from the rest?

-Its highlight lies in the fact that this tool brings you unmatched data from millions of ads spanning thousands of publishers and advertisers worldwide.
-The brand offers its customers a free two-day trial, so there’s no harm in giving this PPC tool a try.
+Its highlight lies in this tool, bringing you unmatched data from millions of ads spanning thousands of publishers and advertisers worldwide.
+The brand offers its customers a free two-day trial, so there’s no harm in trying this PPC tool.

 Instead of spending hours a day spying on competitors, what if you could find a spy tool that would do it on your behalf?
 Well, that’s precisely what BuzzSumo offers its users.

 This fantastic tool identifies the top influencers in the industry and then checks out their content to figure out what is working for them and what isn’t.
-After gathering this data, you can effectively build a PPC campaign that will get more customers every time.
+After gathering this data, you can effectively build a PPC campaign to get more customers every time.

 Using the tool is pretty straightforward as well.
-Just type a competitor’s domain in the search bar and let BuzzSumo do the rest.
+Type a competitor’s domain in the search bar and let BuzzSumo do the rest.
 You will see all the vital social media network metrics brilliantly laid out in neat stacks and columns.

 13. The Search Monitor

 The research experts behind The Search Monitor have dedicated decades to mining SEO and SEM.
 Since its inception in 2007, The Search Monitor has been steadily tracking online ads and their performances.
 The tool has been known to crawl millions of ads every hour, so you can imagine how helpful it could be for your SEO game.